Types of Network Firewalls in 2023 – Explained in detail

-Firewalls are network security devices that are used in almost every organization in 2023.
+Firewalls are network security devices that are used in almost every organization in 2024.
 Firewalls play an important role in network security.
-Along with technology growth, the number of cyber-attacks is also increased.
+Along with technology growth, the number of cyber-attacks has also increased.
 Therefore, Network Security is important for every business.
-In this article, we will discuss different types of network firewalls based on their working behavior and features.
+This article will discuss different network firewall types based on their working behavior and features.
 Let’s get started!

 Types of Network Firewalls